Solange Knowles

-Solange Piaget Knowles (/soʊˈlɑːnʒ/; born June 24, 1986) is an American singer, songwriter, and actress.
+Solange Piaget Knowles (/soʊˈlɑːnʒ/ soh-LAHNZH; born June 24, 1986), also known mononymously as Solange, is an American R&B singer, songwriter, and actress.
 She expressed an interest in music from an early age and had temporary stints as a backup dancer for Destiny's Child, which featured her older sister Beyoncé among its members, before signing with their father Mathew Knowles's label, Music World Entertainment.
 At 16, Knowles released her first studio album Solo Star (2002).
 She also appeared in the films Johnson Family Vacation (2004), and Bring It On: All or Nothing (2006).

 In 2007, Knowles began to record music again.
 Heavily influenced by Motown girl groups, her second studio album Sol-Angel and the Hadley St. Dreams (2008) deviated from the pop-oriented music of her debut to Motown-inspired sounds from the 1960s and 1970s.
 It peaked at number nine on the US Billboard 200 and received positive reviews from critics.
 She followed this up with the 1980s pop and R&B-inspired extended play True (2012) on Terrible Records and her imprint Saint Records.
-Her third studio album, A Seat at the Table (2016) was released to widespread critical acclaim and became her first number-one album in the United States.
+Her third studio album, A Seat at the Table (2016) was released to widespread critical acclaim and became her first number-one album in the US.
 The album's lead single, "Cranes in the Sky" won the Grammy for Best R&B Performance.
-Her fourth studio album, When I Get Home, was released in March 2019 to further critical acclaim.
+Her fourth studio album, When I Get Home (2019), peaked within the top ten and saw further critical acclaim.

 Knowles says that her first passion is songwriting.
 Frequently compared by the media to her sister Beyoncé, Knowles has claimed that they have different aspirations and are musically different.
 She has been ranked by Billboard as the 100th most successful dance artist of all time.
 In 2017, she was honored with the "Impact Award" at the Billboard Women in Music event.
 Her other ventures include an endorsement deal with Rimmel London and a line of hip-hop-oriented merchandise for young children.
 Knowles has also ventured into performance art, working in several international museums and exhibitions, such as the Elbphilharmonie, the Venice Art Biennale and the Solomon R. Guggenheim Museum.
 In 2022, she became the third woman and first African American to compose a score for the New York City Ballet.